 SHEATH SEAM :

+Type of seam which enables to hide the seam allowance between two layers of fabric.
 In lingerie, we use sheath seams on the gusset and darts assembling seams to ensure comfort.

-of because it’s taken in "sandwich" between the two layers of fabric.
+The seam is invisible on the right and wrong sides of because it’s taken in "sandwich" between the two layers of fabric.

 SPLIT THE ELASTIC GARTHERS :